 Picture the scene; you look over at the weightlifting platform and you see a lifter pushing through pain to set their new personal best.
 Please don’t do this but if you were to go over and grab their headphones, what artist are you most likely to hear?

 We know that the most popular song on workout playlists on Spotify – the song that took #1 on our top 100 – belongs to Eminem and Nate Dogg.
 However, the artist you would be most likely to hear is Drake.

 The definitive workout playlist includes 100 tracks and Drake features on 13 of these tracks.
-Perhaps it should come as no surprise that the Hotline Bling singer dominates workout playlists in 2020 as he’s arguably the most popular artist in the world and rap/hip-hop is the go-to for many people when it comes to fueling workouts.
+Perhaps it should come as no surprise that the Hotline Bling singer dominates workout playlists, as he’s arguably the most popular artist in the world and rap/hip-hop is the go-to for many people when it comes to fueling workouts.

 Travis Scott and Post Malone also take up significant real estate on the definitive workout playlist with 6 entries each.
 Kanye West, Eminem, Cardi B, and A$AP Rocky join them as the only artists with more than 3 entries.